stormasm/zednotes/item.md

 as this view can sit inside a workspace in Zed and in the future any gpui application that uses the *workspace* concept.

-Eventually in order to get this place I would like to remove the workspace dependency on Project which is not needed for most applications that are not part of Zed.
+Eventually in order to get to this place I would like to remove the workspace dependency on *Project* which is not needed for most applications that are not part of Zed.